 Join a car club

-This also means you don’t have to go to a depot, and can self-serve at all times of the day.
+This also means you don’t have to go to a depot, and can self-serve 24/7.
 Bookings are made online, by app or phone, and payments can be made directly from your account.

-In addition, car clubs are a gift to those looking to improve their green credentials.
-Many of the cars are electric, and it’s estimated that each car-club car replaces approximately 17 vehicles.
+As well as the money-saving aspects, car clubs are a gift to those looking to improve their green credentials.

 A combination of the lot